Vansh4583/MessagingService/README.md

 Each service runs as a separate Go process. **All processes pick a random port**, which gets registered with the database server for discovery.

-**The db server, auth server, message server, and every single chat client must be ran on separate terminals**.
+**The db server, auth server, message server, and every single chat client must be run on separate terminals**.

 ### 1. Start the Database Server